Joel Harrison (author): Music

-Drinks Writing and Presenting Work
+Drinks writing and presenting work

 During his time at Island Records, Harrison became increasingly interested in Scotch whisky visiting as many distilleries as he could.
 In 2007, along with his now long-term writing partner and ex-A&R friend Neil Ridley, they set up one of the first whisky blogs (along with the well established WhiskyFun.com, and the now defunct Dr. Whisky), Caskstrength.net.

 The success of their blog, its unique content and approach to whisky won it many plaudits, as well as awards.
 Harrison and Ridley were approached to write for traditional print media on the subject of whisky, including Whisky Magazine, The Independent and The Telegraph.
 From 2011 to 2015 Harrison held the role of Drinks Editor at the newspaper Mint in India, writing from his home in London for their Indian readership.
 The duo eventually closed their blog on 1 April 2015 to focus on professional writing and presenting projects under the banner of 'World's Best Spirits'.

 On 6 October 2014 Harrison and Ridley's debut book Distilled was released by the publishing house Mitchell Beazley where they signed a deal directly with the Group Publishing Director.
 In 2015 Distilled won the Fortnum & Mason Food and Drink Awards Drinks Book of the Year and the book can now be found in nine languages including Swedish, German, Complex Chinese, Korean, Slovak and Spanish.

 Harrison and Ridley's second book for Mitchell Beazley, Straight Up, was a guide to drinking around the world due for release in the UK and US in October 2017.

 Their third book, The World Atlas of Gin, was released to much acclaim on Sept 5th 2019 and won a gold medal for the German-language edition at The German Gastronomy Academy Awards.

 Together Harrison and Ridley wrote ‘London Spirit: The Story of Beefeater Gin’, released in 2021.

 In 2022 their fourth book on Mitchell Beazley, ‘60-Second Cocktails’ was released, also finding an outlet through Princetown Architectural Press in the USA and on ZS Verlag in German-speaking countries.

 60-Second Cocktails has proven to be an seminal work, becoming a number one best seller on Amazon and being lauded by outlets such as Forbes Magazine and Esquire as an essential book for those looking to make mixed drinks at home.